-Liz Franklin thanked Councilmembers Sandoval and Shaw for organizing meetings regarding Viewshed Protection and spoke of community support.
-She asked City Council to engage with the developers of the Hays Street Bridge area to prevent the proposed development.
+Liz Franklin thanked Councilmembers Sandoval and Shaw for organizing meetings regarding Viewshed Protection.
+She asked Council to engage with the developers of the Hays Street Bridge area to prevent the proposed development.

 Antonio Diaz spoke of his difficulties securing the required resources to host a Cesar Chavez Freedom March and asked the City Council to ease the requirements for processions.
-He spoke of the history of Indigenous People in San Antonio and of current and historical injustices.